darossi87/intune/README.md

 Then Select the folder icon and import the CiscoSecureClient.mobileconfig and hit next,
 ![Intune Mobileconfig settings](https://github.com/darossi87/intune/assets/45303117/26148586-aed9-4a39-ba3f-f3385e41c48a)

-In Scopes and Assignments, select your desired user/device assignment and click Create.

 Cisco Secure Client Changes Related to macOS 11 (And Later)